Skip to content

 Agents and Chat

-1. Navigate to Agents in the sidebar
+1. Go to Agents in the sidebar and click New agent.

-Role-basedUsers with assigned roles only
+Role-basedUsers with at least one assigned role

 from bifrost import workflow